Eye tests and check-ups for healthy eyesight

 A special microscope with a strong light illuminates the structures of your eye to allow assessment of your eyelids, lashes, irises, corneas and lenses.
 Here, an optometrist can pick up eye conditions like ocular dryness and cataract.

-“As your vision may be affected for an hour or two after the test, we just recommend no driving for two hours and wear sunglasses to prevent glare,” Lam says.
+“As your vision may be affected for an hour or two after the test, we recommend not to drive for two hours and to wear sunglasses to prevent glare,” Yu-Yun says.

 A fundus camera allows the optometrist to take a photograph of the inside of the eye, or the retina.
-Here, the optometrist can show you the back of your own eye, and discuss what features they are looking out for, as well as conditions such as macular degeneration.
+Here, the optometrist can show you the back of your eye and discuss what features they’re looking out for, as well as conditions like macular degeneration.

-A high-tech scan, called an Optical Coherence Topographer, goes into further detail and looks at separate layers in the retina.
+A high-tech scan, called an optical coherence topographer, goes into further detail and looks at separate layers in the retina.
 This technology allows the optometrist to compare your eyes with age-related norms and track the progression of the retinal tissue over time.
-These tools offer excellent insight and allows the optometrist to intervene at earlier stages as soon as any signs of macular degeneration, glaucoma, or the impacts of stress and high blood pressure are detected.
+These tools offer excellent insight and allow the optometrist to intervene at earlier stages as soon as any signs of macular degeneration, glaucoma or the impacts of stress and high blood pressure are detected.

 With all the information gathered from the eye tests, the optometrist will make recommendations on solutions to suit your lifestyle.
-This can include contact lenses, prescription sunglasses, swimming goggles, cycling glasses, refractive surgery, as well as special lenses and lens coatings which are tailored to the level of your screen time, to name a few.
+This can include contact lenses, prescription sunglasses, swimming goggles, cycling glasses, refractive surgery, as well as special lenses and lens coatings which are tailored to the level of your screen time.

-The optometrist also will advise you of when to have you next eye check-up and, if necessary, make recommendations on eye exercises, eyedrops, diet, lighting needs, or the need to see an eye specialist.
+The optometrist also will advise you of when to have your next eye check-up and, if necessary, make recommendations on eye exercises, eyedrops, diet, lighting needs or the need to see an eye specialist.